MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Facility.md

 ### <a href=#addresscountryisocode name="addresscountryisocode">addresscountryisocode</a>

-The three\x2dletter ISO code of the country or region.
+The three-letter ISO code of the country or region.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/Facility (this entity)

 #### Properties